 Unusual Options Activity Insight: Jumia Technologies

-Shares of Jumia Technologies (NYSE:JMIA) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $24.05.
+On Friday, shares of Jumia Technologies (NYSE:JMIA) saw unusual options activity.
+After the option alert, the stock price moved down to $22.91.

 - Sentiment: BULLISH